'Started with a generous grant from the Agnes Varis Charitable Trust, GlassRoots offers a unique apprenticeship program – in Scientific Glassblowing!

 How does GlassRoots program work?
 GlassRoots offers this program to high school graduates or individuals with a GED.
-Individuals ages 18 - 27ish over a 12 week, full time period.
+Individuals ages 18 - 27ish.
 The program includes:

 Academic Preparation.
 Introduction to Computer Aided Design, Drafting and Blueprint Reading; Geometric Concepts for Glass Blowers.
 Up to 60 hours of academic preparation staffed by our college partners.
 Apprentices are instructed in basic AutoCad, measurement, and three-dimensional design.